mmarodin/icinga2-plugins/README.md

 try these funny addons to send HTML Icinga2 notifications via email with graphs:
 - Notification (use Grafana via API to embed graphs)

+then I create an new event handler to restart a service only if its state is CRITICAL
+- EventHandlers